 - Speech and Language The left half of the frontal lobe (called Broca’s area) helps formulate thoughts into words and put them together into complete sentences.
 Other parts of the frontal lobe also help with language skills.

 - Motor skills.
 The frontal lobe is home to the primary motor cortex, a region that generates neural impulses to control muscle movement.
-It’s what allows you to walk, run, and do pretty much any physical activity.
+It’s what allows you to walk, run, and do almost any physical activity.

 - Executive functioning.
 The frontal lobe plays a critical role in a person’s ability to plan ahead, make decisions, manage their needs and juggle multiple tasks at once.
 It also plays a big role in the ability to pay attention and focus on one thing at a time.